 High school lacrosse: South Jefferson beaten in state final by Cold Spring Harbor to end inspired postseason run

 Jun.
-8—CORTLAND — Experiencing the thrill of competing in its first state final in lacrosse, South Jefferson simply met its match on Saturday.
+9—CORTLAND — Experiencing the thrill of competing in its first state final in lacrosse, South Jefferson simply met its match on Saturday.

 The Spartans hung with Cold Spring Harbor for the first half as well as early on in the second, but the highly-talented team from Long Island dominated play the rest of the way to pull away.